-But now, there are no other players; it’s just you and the pull-up bar and your breath this morning.
+But it’s just you and the pull-up bar and your breath this morning.
 And the workout isn’t over.
 The others are done.
 You can tell that.
 There’s no more bouncing of the bumpers.
 They seem to be around you, but you’re really not sure.
 You can’t hear most of them.
-You’re in the tunnel.

-3 more pull-ups to go.
+3 more pull-ups.
 3 more dips.
 Don’t think about the hang power cleans.
 Just get this shit done.

 Quit.
 You suck.
 Why aren’t you done yet?
 Your stupid head again.
 Shut the hell up.

 Hands on the bar.
 One.
 Two.
 You drop off.